Jeff Lamp

 Jeffrey Alan Lamp (born March 9, 1959) is an American former professional basketball player who played six seasons in the National Basketball Association (NBA).
 Lamp played college basketball for the University of Virginia, where he was an All-American.
 At a height of 6'6", he played shooting guard and small forward.

 High school career

 Lamp attended and played competitively at Ballard High School, in Louisville, Kentucky.
+He was named to the inaugural McDonald's All-American team, which played in the 1977 Capital Classic.

 College career

 Lamp played from 1977 to 1981 for the Virginia Cavaliers.
-Lamp was an All-ACC selection in each of his four seasons at UVa (1978–81).
+Lamp was an All-ACC selection in each of his four seasons at UVa (1977–81).
 He finished with 2,317 career points which was a school record until broken by Bryant Stith (2,516) in 1992.
 During his time in Charlottesville, Lamp was part of the 1980–81 team that claimed an Atlantic Coast Conference (ACC) regular season title and made the school's first Final Four appearance.

 Professional career

 Lamp was selected by the Portland Trail Blazers, in the first round (15th pick overall) of the 1981 NBA draft.
 Lamp played in six NBA seasons, for four different teams (the Blazers, Milwaukee Bucks, San Antonio Spurs, and Los Angeles Lakers).